JKBSunshine/PMR_APWorld/docs/en_Paper Mario.md

 ## When the player receives an item, what happens?

-Currently, you will not receive any sort of notifications the item will just appear in your inventory.
-This happens only while in the overworld and unpaused.
+For consumables, you will get the item as if you'd found it in the field, and have the opportunity to manage your inventory if necessary.
+For other items, you will not receive any sort of notifications; the item will just appear in your inventory.
+You only receive items while in the overworld and unpaused.
 You receive one item per second or so, so it may take a bit for items to show up in your inventory if receiving several items at once.